 «Customer Name» shall create and maintain any necessary source or sink codes in the NERC registry through webRegistry, or its successor, for each Dedicated Resource and Consumer-Owned Resource serving On-Site Consumer Load and notify BPA of such codes once created.

-«Customer Name» shall be charged for service according to the rates, terms and conditions for TSS-Partial specified in BPA’s applicable Wholesale Power Rate Schedules and GRSPs.
+«Customer Name» shall be charged for service according to the rates, terms and conditions for TSS-Partial specified in BPA’s applicable Power Rate Schedules and GRSPs.

 1.3.1 Eligibility for Electing TSS-Partial